percona/portal-doc/docs/advisors/checks/postgresql-extension-check.md

 ## Description

 It is common for installed extensions to follow the upgrades of PostgreSQL.
 However, upgrading to a newer version of PostgresSQL does not automatically upgrade the installed extensions.
-In some cases this is overlooked and is acceptable.
-However, one could be missing improvements, features and compatibility that come with newer versions of PostgreSQL.
+In some cases, this is overlooked and is acceptable.
+However, you could be missing improvements, features and compatibility that come with newer versions of PostgreSQL.

 Therefore, it is advisable to always have the latest versions of extensions if they have been validated by your development team.

 ## Resolution